 The following is an excerpt from Practice Perspectives: Vault's Guide to Legal Practice Areas.

-John received his B.A. and J.D. from Georgetown University.
-He joined Davis Polk in 1995 and was elected partner in 2003.
+Brian received a B.M. and M.M. in Percussion Performance from Juilliard, and received his J.D. from Columbia Law School.
+He joined Davis Polk in 2003 and was elected partner in 2011.

 Please provide an overview of what, substantively, your practice area entails.

 I represent clients in connection with large, complex restructurings, including in-court bankruptcy cases as well as out-of-court workouts and exchange offers.
 In bankruptcy reorganizations, I often represent the debtor (the company going through bankruptcy), the lenders (pre-petition, post-petition and exit financiers) or secured or unsecured bondholders (often the creditors who will equitize their debt and become the new owners of the company through the bankruptcy).
 Our restructuring group also works on many cross-border insolvency and restructuring matters, particularly in Asia, Brazil and other parts of Latin America.
 We also work extensively with international and domestic financial institution clients on “too big to fail” issues, including on their “living wills” required under the Dodd-Frank Act.

 Ultimately, we restructuring professionals are in the business of helping companies through their darkest days, an endeavor that if done skillfully, can preserve hundreds or thousands of jobs and result in the successful deployment of capital for investors.

 What types of clients do you represent?